SemanticMediaWiki/SemanticExtraSpecialProperties/README.md

     "mediawiki/semantic-extra-special-properties": "~3.0"

-Please remember to add a comma to the end of the following line in this section.
+Remember to add a comma to the end of the preceding line in this section.

 ### Step 2